Belarus jails girlfriend of dissident seized after forced plane landing | Politics

 A Belarusian court on Friday sentenced Sofia Sapega, the girlfriend of a dissident detained after their commercial flight was forced to land in Belarus last year, to six years in prison for inciting social hatred, the Vyasna rights group said.

 The mass protests were sparked by anger over what the opposition said was a rigged presidential election that gave Lukashenko his sixth term in power.
-Lukashenko denied stealing the election and cracked down hard on the opposition, whose leading members were jailed or forced to flee abroad.
+Lukashenko denied stealing the election and cracked down on the opposition, whose leading members were jailed or forced to flee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)